lnkuiper/experiments/oochj/README.md

 ```

 ## Running the Benchmark
+DuckDB, HyPer, PostgreSQL and Umbra can be run.

+### DuckDB
-To run DuckDB, run the following:
+Run the following:
 ```sh
 python3 benchmark/duckdb/run.py
 ```
 You will find the results in `results/duckdb/duckdb`.
 For each policy, rename the created `duckdb.duckdb` file under `results` to the name of the policy, e.g., `equity.duckdb`.

+### HyPer
-To run HyPer, run the following:
+Run the following:
 ```sh
 python3 benchmark/hyper/run.py
 ```